Elsapro/wikijs/employment/resume-writing-guidelines.md

 1. Did you successfully handle unusual / difficult situations or circumstances?
 1. Did you improve employee performance or productivity?
 (How?)
 1. Did you reduce errors?
 (By how much?)

+## Condensing Language
+### Original
+*~~ Successfully~~ developed and implemented a new improvement plan for all supply chain teams ~~in the organization.
+Responsible~~ for providing team member training and standardizing the procedures for ~~all of~~ the deployments. ~~This~~ plan reduced deployment and service times by approximately 25%.
+### Better:
+* Decreased deployment and service times 25% by developing and implementing supply chain improvement plan, training teams and standardizing deployment procedures.